LSELawReview/blog/_posts/2019-09-01-afghanistan-towards-wider-interests-justice.md

 UNSC Res 1593 (31 March 2005) UN Doc S/RES/1593 (Resolution 1593) & UNSC Res 1970 (26 February 2011) UN Doc S/RES/1970 (Resolution 1970) pertained to the situations in Sudan and Libya respectively.
 Both situations were referred to the ICC by the UN Security Council (SC) pursuant to Rome Statute art 13(b).
 The SC resolutions imposed cooperating obligations on the state at issue, despite neither state having been party to the Rome Statute.

 <a class="reference" id="28" href="#inline28">[28]</a>
-Rome Statute, art 27(2)
+Rome Statute, art 27(2).

 <a class="reference" id="29" href="#inline29">[29]</a>
-Will Colish, ‘The International Criminal Court in Guinea: A Case Study of Complementarity’ (2013) Revue québécoise de droit international 23
+Will Colish, ‘The International Criminal Court in Guinea: A Case Study of Complementarity’ (2013) Revue québécoise de droit international 23.

 <a class="reference" id="30" href="#inline30">[30]</a>
-Frédéric Mégret and Marika Giles Samson, ‘Holding the Line on Complementarity in Libya: the Case for Tolerating Flawed Domestic Trials’ (2013) 11 Journal of International Criminal Justice 571
+Frédéric Mégret and Marika Giles Samson, ‘Holding the Line on Complementarity in Libya: the Case for Tolerating Flawed Domestic Trials’ (2013) 11 Journal of International Criminal Justice 571.

 <a class="reference" id="31" href="#inline31">[31]</a>
 Such as in Guinea.
-Colish (n 24)
+Colish (n 24).

 <a class="reference" id="32" href="#inline32">[32]</a>
-Mohamed M El Zeidy, *The Principle of Complementarity in International Criminal Law* (Martinus Nijhogg 2008) 158
+Mohamed M El Zeidy, *The Principle of Complementarity in International Criminal Law* (Martinus Nijhogg 2008) 158.

 <a class="reference" id="33" href="#inline33">[33]</a>
-Previous investigations in Kenya and Georgia faced similarly dismal prospects of state cooperation
+Previous investigations in Kenya and Georgia faced similarly dismal prospects of state cooperation.

 <a class="reference" id="34" href="#inline34">[34]</a>
-Hekelina Verrijn Stuart & Marlise Simons, *The Prosecutor and the Judge: Benjamin Ferencz and Antonio Cassese - Interviews and Writings* (Amsterdam University Press 2009) 53
+Hekelina Verrijn Stuart & Marlise Simons, *The Prosecutor and the Judge: Benjamin Ferencz and Antonio Cassese - Interviews and Writings* (Amsterdam University Press 2009) 53.

 <a class="reference" id="35" href="#inline35">[35]</a>
 It was only after Slobodan Milošević was overthrown as President of Serbia in 2000 that the ICTY began to receive tangible cooperation.
 Despite having been established in 1993, its efforts in the region until then proved modest.

 <a class="reference" id="36" href="#inline36">[36]</a>
 Patryk I. Labuda, ‘A Neo-Colonial Court for Weak States?
 Not Quite.
-Making Sense of the International Criminal Court’s Afghanistan Decision.’ (*EJIL: Talk!*, 13 April 2019) < https://www.ejiltalk.org/a-neo-colonial-court-for-weak-states-not-quite-making-sense-of-the-international-criminal-courts-afghanistan-decision/> accessed 10 August 2019
+Making Sense of the International Criminal Court’s Afghanistan Decision.’ (*EJIL: Talk!*, 13 April 2019) < https://www.ejiltalk.org/a-neo-colonial-court-for-weak-states-not-quite-making-sense-of-the-international-criminal-courts-afghanistan-decision/> accessed 10 August 2019.

 <a class="reference" id="37" href="#inline37">[37]</a>
-James Goldston, ‘Don’t Give Up on the ICC’ (*Foreign Policy*, 8 August 2019) <https://foreignpolicy.com/2019/08/08/dont-give-up-on-the-icc-hague-war-crimes/> accessed 13 August 2019
+James Goldston, ‘Don’t Give Up on the ICC’ (*Foreign Policy*, 8 August 2019) <https://foreignpolicy.com/2019/08/08/dont-give-up-on-the-icc-hague-war-crimes/> accessed 13 August 2019.

 <a class="reference" id="38" href="#inline38">[38]</a>
-Steve Holland, ‘Trump administration takes aim at International Criminal Court, PLO’ (*Reuters*, 10 September 2018) <https://www.reuters.com/article/us-usa-trump-icc/trump-administration-takes-aim-at-international-criminal-court-plo-idUSKCN1LQ076> accessed 13 August 2019
+Steve Holland, ‘Trump administration takes aim at International Criminal Court, PLO’ (*Reuters*, 10 September 2018) <https://www.reuters.com/article/us-usa-trump-icc/trump-administration-takes-aim-at-international-criminal-court-plo-idUSKCN1LQ076> accessed 13 August 2019.

 <a class="reference" id="39" href="#inline39">[39]</a>
-*Afghanistan* (n 1) [90]
+*Afghanistan* (n 1) [90].

 <a class="reference" id="40" href="#inline40">[40]</a>
 M. Cherif Bassiouni, ‘International Crimes: Jus Cogens and Obligatio Erga Omnes’ (1996) 59 L. & Contemp.
 Probs.
-63, 69
+63, 69.

 <a class="reference" id="41" href="#inline41">[41]</a>
-Deputy Prosecutor’s Remarks, ‘Introduction to the Rome Statute Establishing the ICC and Africa’s Involvement with the ICC’ (14 April 2009)
+Deputy Prosecutor’s Remarks, ‘Introduction to the Rome Statute Establishing the ICC and Africa’s Involvement with the ICC’ (14 April 2009).

 <a class="reference" id="42" href="#inline42">[42]</a>
-Martti Koskenniemi, ‘Between Impunity and Show Trials’ (2002) Max Planck UNYB 6, 1
+Martti Koskenniemi, ‘Between Impunity and Show Trials’ (2002) Max Planck UNYB 6, 1.

 <a class="reference" id="43" href="#inline43">[43]</a>
-*Afghanistan* (n 1) [89]
+*Afghanistan* (n 1) [89].

 <a class="reference" id="44" href="#inline44">[44]</a>
 Laurence R. Helfer & Anne-Marie Slaughter, ‘Why States Create International Tribunals: A Response to Professors Posner and Yoo’ (2005) 93 Calif.
-Law Review 899
+Law Review 899.

 <a class="reference" id="45" href="#inline45">[45]</a>
-Luis Moreno-Ocampo, ICC Prosecutor, ‘Statement Made at the Ceremony for the Solemn Undertaking of the Chief Prosecutor of the International Criminal Court’ (16 June 2003)
+Luis Moreno-Ocampo, ICC Prosecutor, ‘Statement Made at the Ceremony for the Solemn Undertaking of the Chief Prosecutor of the International Criminal Court’ (16 June 2003).